 An examination of a variety of Buddhist practices and precept observations and their application in mental health.
-Students are instructed to practice some of the methods in class and at their own home to personally experience the benefits to their own psychological wellbeing.
+Students have the opportunity to practice some of the methods inside and outside of class to experience personally the benefits to their own psychological well-being.